ehhope/academic-kickstart/content/post/MDS-Block-5/index.md

   focal_point = ""
 +++

 My experience and thoughts on block 5 of MDS at UBC.
-The courses were: Collaborative Software, Regression II, Time-Series/Spatial Analysis, & Bayes. <!--more-->
+The courses were: Collab Soft Dev, Regression II, Time/Spat Analysis, & Bayes. <!--more-->

 ## MDS Block 5